jonhilgart22/Galvanize-Data-Engineering/Virtualization/lab.md

    		- run `sudo open /etc/hosts -a atom` to open your /etc/hosts file in Atom
     	- add this line to the end of the file and save `22.22.22.22 mytestsite.com`

-3. start and ssh into your new machine
+4. reload and ssh into your new machine

-		vagrant up
+		vagrant reload
 		vagrant ssh

 	One of the neat things about Vagrant is that it automatically maps the directory on the host machine where the Vagrantfile is located to the `/vagrant/` directory on the VM.
 So any files that are in the same directory as your Vagrantfile (including the Vagrantfile itself) should be visible if you navigate to `/vagrant/`.
 For example, if you run `head /vagrant/Vagrantfile` you should see something like: